 All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are open.

 Randwick Local Planning Panel (RLPP) meetings

-Due to ongoing COVID-19 (Coronavirus) precautions, the Randwick Local Planning Panel (RLPP) meeting on Thursday 11 June will be held by public teleconferencing via Microsoft Teams.
+Due to ongoing COVID-19 (Coronavirus) precautions, the Randwick Local Planning Panel (RLPP) meetings will be held by public teleconferencing via Microsoft Teams.
 Find out more information on the Randwick Local Planning Panel page.

 Chifley Skate Park and Maroubra Skate Park are open.

 - There is no impact to household waste collection services